-- (1) A majority of the members of an appointed multiple member body shall constitute a quorum. - (2) Unless some other provision is made by the multiple member body's own rules while a quorum is present, except on procedural matters, a majority of the full membership of the body shall be required to vote on any matter representing an exercise of the powers of the multiple member body, and that General Law provisions related to any vote to meet in "executive session" shall always require a majority of members of the body.
+- (1) A majority of the membersfull membership of an appointed multiple member body shall constitute a quorum. - Unless some other provision is made by law or the multiple member body's own rules while a quorum is present, except on procedural matters, a majority of the full membership of the bodythose members present and voting shall be required to vote on any matter representing an exercise of the powers of the multiple member body, and that General Law provisions related to any vote to meet in "executive session" shall always require a majority of members of the body.